How to Control Oily Skin: 7 Expert Tips

 Lifestyle Factors Affecting Oily Skin

-What you eat, how you sleep, and how you manage stress all impact your skin's oil production.
-High-glycemic foods and dairy might trigger more breakouts in some people, though this varies individually.
-Stress management is crucial – when you're stressed, your body produces more cortisol, which can increase oil production.
+What you eat, how you sleep, and how you manage stress may all impact your skin's oil production.
+Some studies suggest that high-glycemic foods and dairy might contribute to breakouts in some people, though this varies individually.
+Stress management is crucial – when you're stressed, your body produces more cortisol, which may increase oil production.
 Getting enough sleep and staying hydrated also help maintain your skin's natural balance.
 Small lifestyle tweaks can make a big difference in your overall skin health.

 Frequently Asked Questions